subhk/QGYBJ.jl/docs/src/physics/overview.md

 # [Model Overview](@id physics-overview)

 ```@meta
-CurrentModule = QGYBJ
+CurrentModule = QGYBJplus
 ```

-This page provides an overview of the physics implemented in QGYBJ.jl.
+This page provides an overview of the physics implemented in QGYBJplus.jl.
 For detailed equations, see the individual sections on [QG dynamics](@ref qg-equations) and [YBJ+ waves](@ref ybj-plus).

 ## Physical Setting